What are your primary practice areas?

-Legal Question and Answer – If you need an answer or advice regarding a single question or decision, we offer a legal question and answer strategy session for a flat fee of $150.
+Legal Question and Answer – If you need an answer or advice regarding a single question or decision, we offer a legal question and answer strategy session for a flat fee.
 During the hour long strategy session, we advise you on the legal implications and potential solutions.

 Legal Document Review – If you have a document that you have questions about or need legal advice on, we can provide advice and offer suggested revisions.

 We have convenient offices in both Austin, TX and San Antonio, TX.
 All visits are by appointment only.
 Contact us today to schedule an appointment.